Active2023–Present

 Vintory helps short-term rental property managers grow their portfolio — specifically, by finding homeowners of known Airbnb and VRBO properties and helping managers win them as clients.
 The business has two sides: marketing operations (cold email, direct mail, inbound appointments) and the data and intelligence platform that fuels all of it.
 I worked on the latter.

 I joined as a contractor in January 2023 and was immediately given a lot of responsibility and independence for my projects.
 Every task required me to design the database schema, the API surface, the service layer, and the frontend myself.
-I made mistakes and fixed them.
+I learned by doing.
+I had to research new topics, make mistakes, and learn along the way.
 By the time I converted to full-time in November 2023, I had ownership of more of the platform than most engineers get in years.

 The dataset